paulirotta/async_cargo_mcp/README.md

 > agent-plan.md+3-3
 > ```
 > ..

+After installing `async_cargo_mcp`, you save development time by enabling your LLM to launch background Rust Cargo operations while continuing to think or update planning documents.
+LLMs can choose synchronous or asynchronous execution.
+For long-running tasks, asynchronous operations let the LLM proceed with other work while this tool builds and tests in the background.
+Callbacks are part of the MCP specification.
+The implementation uses [Anthropic's official `rmcp` Rust SDK](https://github.com/modelcontextprotocol/rust-sdk).

+## Features

+- **Walk and chew gum at the same time**: Long-running cargo commands immediately free the LLM for other tasks.
+The MCP tool uses callbacks to notifify when the task is done.
+- **Comprehensive Cargo Commands**: Implementation of all core cargo commands useful to an LLM: `build`, `test`, `run`, `check`, `doc`, `add`, `remove`, `update`, `clean`, `fix`, `search`, `bench`, `install`, `tree`, `version`, `fetch`, `rustc`, `metadata`
+- **Optional Cargo Extension Commands**: If installed, the LLM can use:
+    - `clippy` for enhanced linting and code quality checks
+    - `nextest` for faster test execution
+    - `upgrade` (from cargo-edit) for intelligent dependency upgrades and package management
+    - `audit` (from cargo-audit) to audit Cargo.lock for crates with security vulnerabilities
+    - `fmt` (from rustfmt) for code formatting
+- **Typed Parameters**: Command parameters are strongly-typed with JSON schema validation to the the LLM on the straight-and-narrow path to success

+## Status

+It works with STDIN/STDOUT (not yet SSE), it is fast.
+It is not heavily field tested.
+Some models are better than others at tool use, and we continue to iterate solutions to encourage them to use `async-cargo-mcp` to best effect with graceful fallback.

 ### Current Capabilities
 - All cargo commands implemented with fairly comprehensive integration test coverage